coderefinery/git-collaborative/content/contributing.md

 - If you have a suggestion on how to fix it, describe your suggestion
 - Possibly **discuss and get feedback**
 - If you are working on the fix, indicate it in the issue so that others know that somebody is working on it and who is working on it
-- Submit your fix as pull request which references/closes the issue
+- Submit your fix as pull request or merge request which references/closes the issue

 **Motivation**: